 Cover Page 1

 Important Notice

 Table of Contents 2

 Introduction 4

 Plain Language

 Stop Health Care Fraud!

 Discrimination is Against the Law.

 Preventing Medical Mistakes

 FEHB Facts

 No pre-existing condition limitation

 Minimum Essential Coverage (MEC)

 Minimum value standard

 Where you can get information about enrolling in the FEHB Program

 Types of coverage available for you and your family

 Family Member Coverage

 Children's Equity Act

 When benefits and premiums start

 When you retire

 When FEHB coverage ends

 Upon divorce

 Temporary Continuation of Coverage (TCC)

 Converting to individual coverage

 Health Insurance Marketplace

 Section 1.
 How This Plan Works

 Section 2.
+Changes for 2021

-Changes for 2020
+Section 2.
+Changes for 2021

-Section 3.
-How You Get Care

 Identification cards

-Where you get covered care
+Where you get covered care Plan providers

-Plan providers

 Plan facilities

 What you must do to get covered care

-Primary care
+What you must do to get covered care Primary care

 Specialty care

 Hospital care

 If you are hospitalized when your enrollment begins

-You need prior Plan approval for certain services

-Inpatient hospital admission
+You need prior Plan approval for certain serivces Inpatient hospital admission

 Other services

 How to request precertification for an admission or get prior authorization for Other services

 Non-urgent care claims

 Urgent care claims

 Concurrent care claims

-Maternity Care
+Maternity Care If your treatment needs to be extended

-If your treatment needs to be extended
+If your treatment needs to be extended.
+What happens when you do not follow the presentification rules when yoing non-network facilities

 What happens when you do not follow the precertification rules when using non-network facilities

-Circumstances beyond our control
+Circumstances beyond our control 20

-If you disagree with our pre-service claim decision 21
+If you disagree with our pre-service claim decision 20

 • To reconsider a non-urgent care claim

-• To reconsider an urgent care claim
+To reconsider an urgent care claim

-• To file an appeal with OPM
+To file an appeal with OPM

 Section 4.
 Your Costs for Covered Services

 Cost-sharing

 Copayments

 Deductible

-Coinsurance
+Coinsurance 22

-Differences between our Plan allowance and the bill
+Differences between our Plan allowance and the bill 22

-Your catastrophic protection out-of-pocket maximum
+Your catastrophic protection out-of-pocket maximum 22

-Carryover
+Carryover 23

-When Government facilities bill us
+When Government facilities bill us 23

+High and Standard Option Benefits 24

 Section 5.
-HMO Benefits

-Section 5.
-High Option Benefit Overview
+High and Standard Option Overview

 Section 5(a).
 Medical Services and Supplies Provided by Physicians and Other Health Care Professionals

 Section 5(b).
 Surgical and Anesthesia Services Provided by Physicians and Other Health Care Professionals

 Section 5(c).
 Services Provided by a Hospital or Other Facility, and Ambulance Services

 Section 5(d).
 Emergency Services/Accidents

 Section 5(e).
 Mental Health and Substance Use Disorder Benefits

 Section 5(f).
 Prescription Drug Benefits

 Section 5(g).
 Dental Benefits

 Section 5(h).
-Wellness and Other Special Features
+Wellness and Other Special Features 68

 Section 6.
 General Exclusions - Services, Drugs and Supplies We Do Not Cover

 Section 7.
 Filing a Claim for Covered Services

 Section 8.
-The Disputed Claims Process.
+The Disputed Claims Process 72

 Section 9.
-Coordinating Benefits with Medicare and Other Coverage
+Coordinating Benefits with Medicare and Other Coverage 75

 When you have other health coverage

-TRICARE and CHAMPVA
+TRICARE and CHAMPVA 75

-Workers' Compensation
+Workers' Compensation 75

-Medicaid
+Medicaid 75

-When other Government agencies are responsible for your care
+When other Government agencies are responsible for your care 75

-When others are responsible for injuries
+When others are responsible for injuries 75

-When you have Federal Employees Dental and Vision Insurance Plan (FEDVIP) coverage
+When you have Federal Employees Dental and Vision Insurance Plan (FEDVIP) coverage 76

-Clinical Trials
+Clinical Trials 76

-When you have Medicare
+When you have Medicare 76

-What is Medicare?

-Should I enroll in Medicare?

-The Original Medicare Plan (Part A or Part B)
+The Original Medicare Plan (Part A or Part B) 76

-Tell us about your Medicare coverage
+Tell us about your Medicare coverage 77

-Medicare Advantage (Part C)
+Medicare Advantage (Part C) 77

 Medicare prescription drug coverage (Part D)

 Section 10.
-Definitions of Terms We Use in This Brochure
+Definitions of Terms We Use in This Brochure 80

 Index

+Summary of Benefits for Group Health Cooperative of South Central Wisconsin High Option - 2021

-Summary of Benefits for Group Health Cooperative of South Central Wisconsin -2020
+Summary of Benefits for Group Health Cooperative of South Central Wisconsin Standard Option - 2021

-2020 Rate Information for Group Health Cooperative of South Central Wisconsin
+2021 Rate Information for Group Health Cooperative of South Central Wisconsin 86

-· ·